 - Fresh Start Effect.
 We are more likely to achieve goals set at the start of a new time period.

-The chosen channel or form does not matter as much as the trigger is recognized, associated with the target behavior, and is presented to users at a moment, when they are able to take action.
+The chosen channel or form does not matter as much as the prompt is recognized, associated with the target behavior, and is presented to users at a moment, when they are able to take action.

 In situations where users have a high motivation, but lack ability, facilitation is an appropriate strategy.
-When facilitating triggers are effective, they convey to users that the target behavior is easy to do and that it will not require resources he or she does not already have.
+When facilitating prompts are effective, they convey to users that the target behavior is easy to do and that it will not require resources he or she does not already have.

 In situations where users have both high motivation and high ability to perform a target behavior, a signal, for instance a simple reminder, is enough.
-As opposed to facilitator- and spark-triggers, it is not necessary for the signal-trigger to motivate or simplify a task.
+As opposed to facilitator- and spark-prompts, it is not necessary for the signal-prompt to motivate or simplify a task.
 The signal merely services as a reminder.
 An everyday example could be a traffic light: A traffic light doesn’t need to motivate me to drive, it simply indicates that now is a good time to do it.

-Motivating matching and motivation waves
+Motivation matching and motivation waves

 You can’t simply layer motivation on top of something you want people to do.
 How your users are going to be motivated to perform a specific behavior shouldn’t be an afterthought.